-Research has linked sitting for long periods of time with a number of health concerns, including obesity and metabolic syndrome — a cluster of conditions that includes increased blood pressure, high blood sugar, excess body fat around the waist and abnormal cholesterol levels.
-Too much sitting also seems to increase the risk of death from cardiovascular disease and cancer.
+When you sit, you use less energy than you do when you stand or move.
+Research has linked sitting for long periods of time with a number of health concerns.
+They include obesity and a cluster of conditions — increased blood pressure, high blood sugar, excess body fat around the waist and abnormal cholesterol levels — that make up metabolic syndrome.
+Too much sitting overall and prolonged periods of sitting also seem to increase the risk of death from cardiovascular disease and cancer.

-The solution seems to be less sitting and more moving overall.
-You might start by simply standing rather than sitting whenever you have the chance or think about ways to walk while you work.
+More study is needed on the effects of sitting and physical activity on health.
+However, it seems clear that less sitting and more moving overall contribute to better health.
+You might start by simply standing rather than sitting when you have the chance or finding ways to walk while you work.
 For example:

-- Stand while talking on the phone or eating lunch.
+- Stand while talking on the phone or watching television.

-- If you work at a desk for long periods of time, try a standing desk — or improvise with a high table or counter.
+- If you work at a desk, try a standing desk — or improvise with a high table or counter.

 - Position your work surface above a treadmill — with a computer screen and keyboard on a stand or a specialized treadmill-ready vertical desk — so that you can be in motion throughout the day.

 The impact of movement — even leisurely movement — can be profound.
 For starters, you'll burn more calories.
 This might lead to weight loss and increased energy.
-Even better, the muscle activity needed for standing and other movement seems to trigger important processes related to the breakdown of fats and sugars within the body.
-When you sit, these processes stall — and your health risks increase.
-When you're standing or actively moving, you kick the processes back into action.
+Also, physical activity helps maintain muscle tone, your ability to move and your mental well-being, especially as you age.

 See more Expert Answers